Binwen6/mercury-spec/README.md

-# OpenNN: A Cross-platform Specification for Deep Neural Networks
+# Mercury: A Cross-platform Specification for Deep Neural Networks

-## What is OpenNN?
+## What is Mercury?

-OpenNN is short for "Open Neural Networks".
-At its core, OpenNN is a specification for deep neural networks like ChatGPT and Stable Diffusion.
+At its core, Mercury is a specification for deep neural networks like ChatGPT and Stable Diffusion.
-OpenNN enforces a uniform interface for accessing deep learning models and allows developers to utilize models developed by different organizations and deployed on different hardware backends in a platform-, vendor- and backend-agnostic manner.
+Mercury enforces a uniform interface for accessing deep learning models and allows developers to utilize models developed by different organizations and deployed on different hardware backends in a platform-, vendor- and backend-agnostic manner.

-OpenNN is a specification designed for **developers**, not **researchers**.
+Mercury is a specification designed for **developers**, not **researchers**.
 It focuses on **using** deep neural networks (e.g., feed inputs and get outputs), not **designing** them (i.e., dataset collection, neural architecture design and training).

 ## Why do we need a specification for deep neural networks?